For college women

 By: Maria Pascucci, Founder & President, Campus Calm®

 There will always be a classmate who gets better grades, wins more awards, seems so put together.
-Maybe she'll graduate at the top of her class and go on to an Ivy League college.
+Maybe she'll graduate at the top of her class and go on to an Ivy League grad school.
 Land the best job.
 Flaunt the most impressive portfolio.
 Maybe she'll marry well and boast the brightest kids.
 Do you think that's the only way to reach success?
 Guess what?
 It's not!

 When I was in my senior year of college, a guy beat me out by less than a point for having the highest grade point average in the English department, where we had both majored.
 Like me, he was graduating summa cum laude.
 Unlike me, he was going off to graduate school to become a college professor.
 I was battling depression, daily stomachaches and a paralyzing uncertainty about the future.
 That student who had beaten me by the tiniest of margins seemed so pulled together, calm and collected.
 I had the grades, the accolades, and the respect of my family.
 Yet, I was falling apart on the inside.
 I had cracked under the pressure.
 So I felt like a failure.

 Successful by my own standards

 Then my fiancé (now husband) brought me home a book of quotes and one in particular changed my outlook.
 Eleanor Roosevelt once said, "No one can make you feel inferior without your consent."
 I realized at that moment that I was measuring my self-worth by how well the person next to me was doing.
 I didn't even respect those standards I was using to judge myself by!